“Labor Omnia Vincit” McKay Law

 Track Maintenance Records

-Through preservation letters and discovery, secure escalator maintenance records.
+Through preservation letters and discovery, lock down the maintenance history.

 Don’t Speak With Insurance Adjusters Without Counsel